testdouble/gem_dating/README.md

 # GemDating

-GemDating is a library for determining the relative age of a set of gems.
+`gem_dating` is a library for determining the relative age of a set of gems.

 The primary use case is when evaluating a codebase for upgrades - a gem from 2017 may effectively be abandoned and could cause trouble if you're targeting an upgrade to Ruby 4.1

+`gem_dating` avoids utilizing Bundler, and intends to be useful where you want to evaluate a set of gems without the overhead of a full bundle install.
+If you've got a valid bundle you should consider the built in [bundle-outdated](https://bundler.io/v2.4/man/bundle-outdated.1.html), or other available tools for interacting with your Gemfile, like [libyear-bundler](https://github.com/jaredbeck/libyear-bundler).

 ## Usage